TAMustafa/TAMustafa.github.io/_posts/2023-05-29-Tower_TowerPlacementOnGround.md

 ### The PlaceTower method does the following:

-- This method will initiate a Tower prefab and replaces the hoovering tower with a fixed tower.
+- This method will initiate a Tower prefab and replaces the hoovering current tower with a new tower.

 ### The DestroyTower method does the following: